vinisaveg/suhdude/README.md

 > An awesome messenger web app

 ### Application status :hourglass_flowing_sand:

-The app is currently in development.
+The app is currently in it's first version, you can give it a try clicking [**here**](https://suhdude-db.web.app/).

+### About
+Suhdude is a messeger app for the web, that allows you to interact with dudes from all over the world.

 ### Features :hammer:

-Features are still not implemented to the app.
+- [x] Authentication :lock:
+- [x] Create & Join chats :wrench:
+- [x] Send messages to multiples chats :speech_balloon:

+### Contribution
+Be my guest to send a PR, I'd love to merge it :thumbsup: